gudmundurh/quick-infra/README.md

 The snippets below refer to the environment variable `NAME`, which you should set to your project name:

     NAME=poc-quicky-20230225

+(I like having a timestamp in the name, minimizing the headache in the future when trying to get rid of old projects.)

 Copy in the template: